 As the Chair of the Education Committee, I am proud of the steps that have been taken over the past two years to ensure school safety and the wellbeing of students, so that all students are able to learn.
 We strengthened the state’s anti-bullying laws and introduced requirements for a statewide framework for safe and supportive schools.
 Additionally, we continued to focus on ensuring that all students have access to high quality education that will allow them to lead productive lives.
 While Massachusetts ranks first in the nation on the National Assessment of Education Progress tests and compares favorably with our global peers, if we are to continue to lead in education we must continually improve.

 As we move towards the start of a new legislative session, I am excited about the opportunity to build on our previous accomplishments.
 As a Legislature, there is still much to be done to fulfill our promise of ensuring that all students in Massachusetts receive a high quality public education.
 This upcoming session, I will be working on reviewing the state’s Foundation Budget.
 Through the formation of a review commission, an examination of components of the current formula will be undertaken and recommendations for updates to the formula should be made by June 30, 2015.

 I encourage any resident who has a question or concern related to state government to contact me by phone at (617) 722-2070, by e-mail at Alice.Peisch@mahouse.gov, or by mail at State House, Room 473G, Boston, MA 02133.

-The Massachusetts House of Representatives will meet in an Informal Session on Monday, Nov 24th at 11:00am.
+The Massachusetts House of Representatives will meet in an informal session on Tuesday, January 20th at 11:00am and on Thursday, January 22nd at 11:00am.

-Monday, December 15th I will be hosting district office hours in Wellesley, Weston, and Wayland.
+Monday, January 12th I will be hosting district office hours in Wellesley and Weston.
 Constituents are invited to meet with me or a member of my staff on a first-come, first-served basis; no appointment is required.
 The times and locations are as follows: